Chartered Building Engineers & Corporate Approved Inspectors

 General

-Thank you for considering Building Control Partnership Ltd (BCP) to carry out the statutory Building Control function for a project.
-We are Chartered Building Engineers, Corporate Approved Inspectors and an accredited and approved QMS : ISO : 9001 : 2015 company, which is an independently audited standard of quality management and service.
+Thank you for considering Building Control Partnership Ltd (BCP) to carry out the statutory Building Control function for your project.
+We are Chartered Building Engineers, Registered Building Control Approver and an approved QMS : ISO : 9001 : 2015 company, an independently audited standard of quality management and service.

 The Service Level we provide can be categorised broadly into one of the following three descriptions.
 We usually attempt to establish this level with you at Quotation so as to be able to properly assess the projects performance standard and from this an appropriate fee proposal and structure.
 Therefore, it is in your and our interest to have substantive project information supplied at the Quotation stage to prevent re-classification, at a later stage, with possible, additional fees and time frame: